Statistics Program

 On this page, you can find resources, including links to statistics courses at each school, statistics faculty on each campus, news and events, announcements and more.

-The Five College Statistics Program is committed to fostering closer ties between the faculty members teaching statistics and facilitating additional curricular cooperation to continue the strong statistical presence in the Valley.
+The Five College Statistics Program is committed to fostering closer ties between the faculty members teaching statistics and facilitating additional curricular and research cooperation to continue the strong statistics and data science presence in the Valley.
 The Five College Statisticians meet on a regular basis to coordinate activities and curricular offerings.

 On This Page